-Course Name : BASIC THERMODYNAMICS
+Course Code : 7G533 Course Name : BASIC THERMODYNAMICS

-Course prerequisites: Physics, Engineering Mathematics, Chemistry.
+Course prerequisites : Physics, Engineering Mathematics, Chemistry.

-• To get the awareness on fundamental laws of thermodynamics.

-- To enable the students to understand second law of thermodynamics and its applications to various systems. - To make students understand about properties of pure substances and usage of mollier chart and steam tables. - To help the students understand various gas laws and equations of state and can able to solve problems of estimating enthalpy, entropy, specific heat, internal energy and concepts of mixture of gases and also to calculate the property values during any process. - To learn the concept of various air standard cycles with the help of P-V and T-S Diagrams.
+- To get the awareness on fundamental laws of thermodynamics. - To enable the students to understand second law of thermodynamics and its applications to various systems. - To make students understand about properties of pure substances and usage of mollier chart and steam tables. - To help the students understand various gas laws and equations of state and can able to solve problems of estimating enthalpy, entropy, specific heat, internal energy. - To learn the concepts of mixture of gases and to calculate the property values during any process.

 - 1. Apply the fundamentals to the thermodynamic problems. - 2.
 Solve the problems related to performance of thermal engineering devices by the concept of Second law of Thermodynamics. - 3.
 Demonstrate the importance of phase change diagrams of various pure substances and calculate the performance of vapour power cycles by using Mollier charts and steam tables. - 4.
-Differentiate the ideal and real gas behavior and can evaluate the performance of gas power cycles by demonstrating the usage of thermodynamic properties and equations of state and also solve various thermodynamic properties during mixing process of perfect gases. - 5.
-Able to apply the second law of thermodynamics to calculate the performance of various air standard cycles and demonstrate the variation of air standard cycles.
+Differentiate the ideal and real gas behavior and can evaluate the performance of gas power cycles by demonstrating the usage of thermodynamic properties and equations of state - 5.
+Show their knowledge in solving various thermodynamic properties during mixing process of perfect gases.

-BASIC CONCEPTS: System, Control Volume, Surrounding, Boundaries, Universe, Types of Systems, Macroscopic and Microscopic viewpoints, Concept of Continuum, Thermodynamic Equilibrium, State, Property, Process, Cycle - Reversibility, Quasi - static Process, Irreversible Process, Causes of

-Irreversibility - Energy in State and in Transition - Types, Work and Heat, Point and Path function.
+BASIC CONCEPTS: System, Control Volume, Surrounding, Boundary, Universe, Types of Systems, Macroscopic and Microscopic viewpoints, Concept of Continuum, Thermodynamic Equilibrium, State, Property, Process, Cycle - Reversibility, Quasi - static Process, Irreversible Process, Causes of Irreversibility - Energy in State and in Transition - Types, Work and Heat, Point and Path function.

-Zeroth Law of Thermodynamics -Ideal Gas Scale - PMM I - Joule's Experiments - First law of Thermodynamics - Corollaries - First law applied to a Process - applied to a flow system - Steady Flow Energy Equation.
+ZEROTH LAW OF THERMODYNAMICS-Ideal Gas Scale - PMM I - Joule's Experiments - First law of Thermodynamics - Corollaries - First law applied to a Process - applied to a flow system - Steady Flow Energy Equation.

-Limitations of the First Law - Thermal Reservoir, Heat Engine, Heat pump, Parameters of performance, Second Law of Thermodynamics, Kelvin-Planck and Clausius Statements and their Equivalence / Corollaries, PMM of Second kind, Carnot's principle, Carnot cycle and its specialities, Thermodynamic scale of Temperature.
+LIMITATIONS OF THE FIRST LAW- Thermal Reservoir, Heat Engine, Heat pump, Parameters of performance, Second Law of Thermodynamics, Kelvin-Planck and Clausius Statements and their Equivalence / Corollaries, PMM of Second kind, Carnot's principle, Carnot cycle and its specialities, Thermodynamic scale of Temperature.
 Clausius Inequality, Entropy, Principle of Entropy Increase - Energy Equation, Availability and Irreversibility - Thermodynamic Potentials, Gibbs and Helmholtz Functions, Maxwell Relations - Elementary Treatment of the Third Law of Thermodynamics.

-Pure Substances, P-V-T- surfaces, T-S and h-s diagrams, Mollier Charts, Phase Transformations - Triple point at critical state properties during change of phase, Dryness Fraction - Clausius - Clapeyron Equation, Constructional use of Property tables.
+PURE SUBSTANCES: P-V-T- surfaces, T-S and h-s diagrams, Mollier Charts, Phase Transformations - Triple point at critical state properties during change of phase, Dryness Fraction - Clausius - Clapeyron Equation, Constructional use of Property tables.
 Mollier charts - Various Thermodynamic processes and energy Transfer - Steam Calorimetry.